Clemson celebrates latest title amid cheers and doughnuts

 CLEMSON, S.C.
-(AP) — Clemson All-American Christian Wilkins tossed doughnuts and showed off a victory cigar.
+(AP) — All-American Christian Wilkins tossed doughnuts and showed off a victory cigar.

 On a chilly, overcast morning, Clemson celebrated its second national football title in three seasons Saturday before thousands of roaring fans.
 Spectators stood seven or eight deep along the parade route.